Crossedfall/crossed-cogs/README.md

 In order to fully utilize the GetNotes cog you will need to have a fully configured player database for your SS13 server configured using the [/TG/ schema](https://github.com/tgstation/tgstation/blob/master/SQL/tgstation_schema.sql).

 Once you have a database configured, you will need to provide a user that the bot can use to query said database.
-It is **highly** recommended that you ensure this user only has read privileges and is separate from the one your server is configured to use.
+It is **highly** recommended that you ensure this user only has `SELECT` privileges and is separate from the one your server is configured to use.

 --

-_Note:_ While the required `mysql-connector` package should be installed automatically..
-If you get an error when using the notes cog where the `mysql-connector` module wasn't found, please ensure it is installed either by using your favorite terminal or (with the debug flag enabled on your bot) `[p]pipinstall mysql-connector` where `[p]` is your prefix.
+_Note:_ While the required `mysql-connector-python` package should be installed automatically..
+If you get an error when using the notes cog where the `mysql-connector-python` module wasn't found, please ensure it is installed either by using your favorite terminal or (with the debug flag enabled on your bot) `[p]pipinstall mysql-connector-python` where `[p]` is your prefix.

 ---